leouieda/dotfiles/templates/review-comments.md

 Sincerely,

 Leonardo Uieda
-Visiting research scholar - University of Hawaii, USA Professor (on leave) - Universidade do Estado do Rio de Janeiro, Brazil
+Visiting Researcher - University of Hawaii at Manoa, USA

 ## Corrections and comments